African All Stars Transfer News and Rumours: Manchester City close in on Ghana's Oware

 City have beaten Barcelona, Arsenal, Salzburg and Lille to the 18-year-old's signature, with the fee believed to be in the region of €1million (£840,000/$1.1m).

-Oware is then expected to join City’s sister club Troyes in Ligue 1 on loan because he would not yet be eligible for a work permit in the UK.
+Oware is then expected to join City’s sister club Troyes in Ligue 1 on loan because he would not be eligible for a work permit in the UK yet.

 Koulibaly in line for new Napoli contract